pookleblinky/apocalyptic-vignettes/pbta/BLIT.md

 Each partial glimpse of a BLIT, you acquire an aphasia or agnosia.
 You can have up to 4 before you become incapable of pretty much anything.

-So, in addition to your Harm Clock, you have an AA Clock that's just divided into hemispheres.
+So, in addition to your Harm Clock, you have an BLIT damage Clock that's just divided into hemispheres.
 When it fills, your brain has been burned too badly to continue.

 You can't heal BLIT damage, it causes permanent neurological trauma.
 However,